-- The expenses for the high need student must be at least three times the average per pupil expenditure in Oklahoma. - The total cost of all high need students in the LEA must be at least ten percent (10%) of the LEA's previous year Flow-Through allocation. - LEAs meeting these criteria should submit a completed High Needs application (including certification application, request summary, a completed high need student application, the current Individualized Education Program(s), and invoices for all expenses claimed).
+- The expenses for the high need student must be at least three times the average per pupil expenditure in Oklahoma. - The total cost of all high need students in the LEA must be at least ten percent (10%) of the LEA's previous year Flow-Through allocation.
+(Example: A district applying in FY24-25- for reimbursement for FY23-24 would use their FY22-23 allocation to calculate the 10%). - LEAs meeting these criteria should submit a completed High Needs application (including certification application, request summary, a completed high need student application, and invoices for all expenses claimed).